publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schIV/m__us_usc_t2_s1405.md

     (g) __Decision__

         The hearing officer shall issue a written decision as expeditiously as possible, but in no case more than 90 days after the conclusion of the hearing.
 The written decision shall be transmitted by the Office to the parties.
-The decision shall state the issues raised in the complaint, describe the evidence in the record, contain findings of fact and conclusions of law, contain a determination of whether a violation has occurred, and order such remedies as are appropriate pursuant to subchapter II of this chapter.
+The decision shall state the issues raised in the complaint, describe the evidence in the record, contain findings of fact and conclusions of law, contain a determination of whether a violation has occurred, and order such remedies as are appropriate pursuant to subchapter II.
 The decision shall be entered in the records of the Office.
 If a decision is not appealed under [section 1406 of this title][/us/usc/t2/s1406] to the Board, the decision shall be considered the final decision of the Office.

     (h) __Precedents__